BerlikLaw/econdojo.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

+Hi, FT aka Econ Dojo here.
 My research agenda is organized around three areas: `macroeconomics`, `Bayesian statistics`, and `evolutionary dynamics`.
-One line of my recent research develops frequency-domain approaches to solving and analyzing dynamic incomplete information models with applications to monetary economics and finance.
-Another line develops Markov chain Monte Carlo methods for estimating high-dimensional models adopted by central banks.
-I also conduct research on the evolution of cooperative and altruistic human behavior.
+One line of my current research develops time and frequency-domain approaches to dynamic equilibrium models of expectations formation.
+Another line develops Markov chain Monte Carlo methods for estimating large-scale structural models.
+These tools are applied to study monetary and fiscal policy, asset prices, and a variety of related topics in macroeconomics and finance.
+Recently, I start to train Bayesian neural nets regularized by economic theory.
+My previous research studies the evolution of cooperative and altruistic human behavior.

 Currently, I teach macroeconomics and econometrics at Saint Louis University.
 Meanwhile, I am available on the industry job market for data scientist positions.
 I am also a thematic investor for space economy and have rich experience in derivative trading.